XSS3cut10n3r/My-NSA-Codebreaker-2025/task7.md

 ### Initial Analysis

+Initially, I started with scanning licenses.txt to see what exactly we're working with.
+I also used a python script to scan the licenses for vulnerabilities. `Appache commons io 1.3.2` was the only one which seemed to be far far older than it should've been, and it had `CVE-2021-29425` a path traversal vulnerability to go with it.

-I began by decompiling the APK using jadx-gui.
+I then began by decompiling the APK using jadx-gui.
 The application is heavily obfuscated, and really ugly in JADX.
 Here we see the FileDownloadWorker for the Mattermost message archiver app.
-It automatically downloads files from channels and "archives them" - it does something with them, that's what we need to exploit.
+We know from the task description that the app automatically downloads files from channels and "archives them" - it does _something_ with them, that's what we need to exploit.

 <p align="center">
 <img src="images/jadx_overview.png" alt="JADX Overview"/>